Montmaurin-La Niche mandible

-The Montmaurin-La Niche (M-LN') mandible is a fossil jawbone with teeth discovered by Louis Mèroc on 18 June, 1949.
+The Montmaurin-La Niche (M-LN') mandible is a fossil jawbone with teeth discovered by Louis Mèroc on 18 June 1949.
 As well as the mandible, a collection of hominin remains including another mandible, teeth, and maxilla were discovered in the neighboring Coupe-Gorge cavity.
 They probably represent the same lineage of hominin, dated precisely to around 250,000 years and likely represent a distinct lineage of southern Middle Pleistocene hominins.

 History

-The karst system of Montmaurin is formed by eight infilled chambers that were excavated from 1946-1961 by Louis Mèroc and his team.
-The La Niche cave is a vertical shaft where, on 18 June, 1949, Raoul Cammas and his team discovered a set of ancient human remains and tools that they initially dated to the 'Mindel-Riss' interglacial.
+The karst system of Montmaurin is formed by eight infilled chambers that were excavated from 1946 to 1961 by Louis Mèroc and his team.
+The La Niche cave is a vertical shaft where, on 18 June 1949, Raoul Cammas and his team discovered a set of ancient human remains and tools that they initially dated to the 'Mindel-Riss' interglacial.
 One of the most important finds was an intact mandible first described in detail in 1977.
 The jaw initiated discussion about human settlement in Europe, and it was classed as Pre-Neanderthal.

 Most of the human remains belong to the Coupe-Gorge cavity, which presented a juvenile symphyseal fragment, right maxilla with P4-C and three teeth.
 Alongside the mandible in La Niche, a broken tibia and two vertebrae (one twelfth thoracic) were also discovered.
 They used a grid system to collect the position of the remains at Coupe-Gorge, but not at La Niche, where position and depth were noted instead.
 The Coupe-Gorge mandible sat in a position signifying the beginning of the last glaciation, while the maxilla and teeth were older.
 The M-LN mandible was dated in accordance with fauna to a more specific MIS 7.